To fully understand how neglectful or traumatic experiences affect human beings, we need to understand some things about our brains.

 The key player is the limbic system, which is an intricate network of structures located in the brain beneath the cerebral cortex (the brain’s outer layer, composed of folded gray matter, which plays a vital role in consciousness).
 Composed of four main parts, the hypothalamus, the amygdala, the thalamus, and the hippocampus—the system controls our basic emotions (fear, pleasure, anger) and, as such, drives hunger, sex, and caring for children.
 It’s involved with instinct, mood, motivation, and emotional behavior.

-The amygdala is a structure that’s part of this system.
+The amygdala is another structure that’s part of this system.
 We have two amygdalae, one on either side of our brains.
-It’s considered the “emotional” brain because it’s highly involved with memory and the connected emotional responses.
+It’s considered the “emotional” brain because it’s highly involved with memory and connected emotional responses.

 The amygdala’s job is to convert and move information out of short-term memory into long-term memory and to connect emotions to these memories (Krause-Utz et al. 2017).